TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   svn status
   svn commit -m"tb$nnn uploaded files archived" dir*

-Then install pdfs, per README-tug-procedures.
+Then install pdfs, per ~tubprod/README.

  Updating past issues: when an issue is published, the previous issue becomes fully public.
 Therefore we need to update the landing pages to